 One of the best parts of going to viewing platforms in tall buildings is getting to learn about the building.
 They always have information about the design and how it was built.
 Learning about the process makes the experience so much more interesting!

 During the summers, temperatures easily reach over 44 degrees C (about 110 degrees F).
 In order to keep work going through the summer months, concrete was poured at night when the sun was gone and temperatures were lower.
 Also, as the tower’s height increased, workers were subjected to stronger winds, making their work more challenging and dangerous.
+Another crazy statistic for you: 22 MILLION man-hours went into the construction.

 The building’s shape was determined by its structural requirements.
 A Y-shaped floor plan was selected to add stability, and the weird shape and setbacks were designed to reduce the impact of wind on the building.
 The occupied levels were built with poured concrete floors, but the structure of the spire is entirely steel.
 It has 54,000 windows.
 Can you imagine being in charge of window cleaning???
 I wonder if they ever do clean the windows because it seems like that would be terribly unsafe.
 Haha I just looked it up… it takes 36 workers 3-4 months to clean all of the windows.
 The top 27 levels are cleaned by unmanned machines.
 (Also, the window-cleaning system cost US$6.3 million which I personally think is insane.)